n8tlmps/MATH323-NumericalAnalysis/README.md

 - Muller's Method

 ## Interpolation and Polynomial Approximation
+Interpolation and polynomial approximation estimate unknown values from known data points, allowing for more accurate predictions and data analysis.
+These techniques help in modeling complex relationships and handling noisy data, thereby improving the robustness and performance of machine learning models.
 - Langrange Interpolating Polynomial
 - Newton's Divided-Difference Formula
 - Hermite Polynomials Using Divided Differences